-- Clearly hear conversational speech in a quiet room in their first language - Understand simple messages in your first language, or - Speak with sufficient clarity to be clearly understood in your first language.
+- Clearly hear conversational speech in a quiet room in their first language - Understand simple messages in their first language, - Speak with sufficient clarity to be clearly understood in their first language.

-For the above definitions, disabilities for which the relevant specialists can't give a clear prognosis aren't covered.
+For the above definition, disabilities for which the relevant specialists can't give a clear prognosis aren't covered.